 Parish Churches: Please note that My Italian Family will ONLY process requests to Town Halls (for Birth/Marriage/Death Records and Certificate of Citizenship Records) and to State Archives (for Military Records), but NOT to Parish Churches.
 If you are interested in researching Church Records, we recommend that you authorize one of our research projects onsite in Italy.
 For more information please visit our Research Section.

-Town Halls of Rome and Milan: We do NOT forward written requests to the town halls of Rome and Milan.
+Town Halls of Rome and Naples: We do NOT forward written requests to the town halls of Rome and Naples.
 In order to acquire individual document/s issued in the format required by the Italian Consulate to process Italian Dual Citizenship applications, we have to send one of our researchers onsite in person to submit the request.
 It may take up to thirty days for these town halls to issue the document/s requested.
 To receive a quote, please email us at [email protected]

 To order an individual document, you need to have the essential information of your Italian Ancestor

 - Full name of your Ancestor

 - Date of his or her Birth/Marriage/Death

 - EXACT Town in which your Ancestor was born/married/died